 Students examine world, multicultural, and post-colonial literature, analyzing how global history and politics both shape and are reflected in literary traditions that, in turn, have influenced the history of literature written in English.
 Students appraise the impact of non-English literatures on writers in the Anglophone tradition to gain an appreciation for the global history and scope of literary traditions.
-Prerequisite: Graduate Standing.
+Topics will vary.
+May be repeated once with permission of department Chair.